bendangelo/EntityJS/README.md

       alert(this.label+" clicked!");
     });

-    //For full control the `method` function can be used. re.c("player")
+    //Can be overwritten using the `method` function.
+A singleton is created below.

+    re.c("player")
     .method(function(){
       if(!this.instance){